ddmitv/dig-or-die-mods/plugins/ultra-hardcore/README.md

 **Setting type:** `bool` \
 **Default value:** `false`

 Removes all rains from the game.
-This doesn't affect presimulation.
+This doesn't affect presimulation (i.e. when you start a new game, the initial water will exist).

 ### `[UltraHardcore]` `InverseNight`